mazi-project/guides/source/captive.rst

 ============================

-Firstly, you need to configure raspberry pi as access point :ref:`accessPoint`
+Firstly, you need to configure raspberry pi as access point :ref:`accessPoint`.

 Configure dnsmasq